- Part 1- The examination

 Can I take other medication along with Gastrografin?

-If you are taking iron tablets please stop them for 7 days prior to your scan.
+If you are taking Iron tablets please stop them for 7 days prior to your scan.

 If you are taking any weight loss medication please stop them for 7 days prior to your scan.

-You should continue with your all other regular medication as prescribed by your doctor unless directed otherwise.
+You should continue with all your other regular medication as prescribed by your doctor unless directed otherwise.

 If you are a diabetic, please read the chart in this leaflet on page 8.
 The change in your diet may upset your diabetes.
 Monitor your blood sugar regularly.
 If you have any questions about controlling your diabetes whilst taking your preparation, please contact the diabetes nurse specialist.